xaratustrah/motorroller/README.md

 `motorroller` can be run in two different modes (the third client/server mode has not been implemented at this stage).
 It accepts commands in interactive and command line mode.
 During movement, pressing `ctrl-C` will stop the movement and exit gracefully.

-*NOTE:* during any operation, in case of crash due to any reasons, make sure to re-run the code and close down properly, in order to make sure that system is gracefully shut down.
+**NOTE:** during any operation, in case of crash due to any reasons, make sure to re-run the code and close down properly, in order to make sure that system is gracefully shut down.
+This is specially important because of the magnetic break of the motors.
+The code makes sure that they are gently released after each operation.
+In case of an unexpected crash it might happen that this gentle close down is not accomplished.
+So by re-running the code and gently closing again, this will be guaranteed.

 #### Interactive mode